Tomas0413/Navigation/README.md

 # Getting Started

-Open Navigation.ipynb Jupyeter notebook, it also contains a section on how to install the necessary dependencies.
+Open Navigation.ipynb Jupyter notebook, it also contains a section on how to install the necessary dependencies.

 # Instructions